saturnlighting/data-overview/README.md

 ## Active-travel-lighting datasets

-This repository presents an overview of the different datasets that could be used for the SATURN project.
+This repository presents an overview of the datasets that could be used for the SATURN project.

 The dependent variable for the SATURN project is cycling levels.
 The main independent variable is lighting.
-Other relevant independent variables are road safety, crime, deprivation, and road infrastructure.
+Other relevant independent variables are road safety, crime, deprivation, and infrastructure.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <thead>